Vifa: Legacy

-Tymphany, now headquartered in Hong Kong, kept the Peerless brand and continued the manufacture of Peerless' original designs as "Peerless by Tymphany" with the traditional 6-digit produck codes.
-Later designs have carried both Peerless and Tymphany brands.
-Parts of the old Vifa product range was continued as "Peerless V-Line", although only a few of these products are currently (2022) found in the catalogue.
+Tymphany, now headquartered in Hong Kong, has kept the Peerless brand for their ODM manufacture of loudspeaker drivers, but it also covers amplifier modules for the professional audio segment.
+Some of Peerless' original designs are still manufactured, and retain Peerless' traditional 6-digit product codes.
+Parts of the old Vifa product range was initially continued by Tymphany as "Peerless V-Line", avoiding trademark disputes, although only a few of these products are currently (2023) found in their catalogue.